funmianu/alx-pre_course/0x01-git/README.md

-I am redeemed to enjoy open doors as a way of life
+I am redeemed a wonder to my world